 Get our free mobile app

-Turns out that smell has a lot of the same chemical elements present in cilantro but smell nowhere near as appetizing.
-If potent enough it can linger for hours, so it's best not to squish the little pests.
-Better to vacuum them up or flush them because the same chemicals that provide that odor also stain floors, carpets and other surfaces.
+It turns out that the smell has many of the same chemical elements present in cilantro but is nowhere near as appetizing.
+If potent enough, it can linger for hours, so it's best not to squish the little pests.
+It's better to vacuum them up or flush them because the same chemicals that provide that odor also stain floors, carpets, and other surfaces.

 When Can You Expect Them To Arrive?